 ECON 305 Intermediate Microeconomics This course deals with (1) the study of the theories of household and firm behavior, equilibrium analysis, market structure, pricing, economic efficiency, and social welfare; and (2) the applications of microeconomics theory to solve real problems faced by actual decision makers in industry and government.
 Students are encouraged to take a 200 level Economics or Business course before taking ECON 305 though it is not a requirement.
-Prerequisite: Take ECON-101; Take ECON-155 BUSN-155 or MATH-112; 200-level Economics or Business course recommended.
-Restricted to Economics and Business majors
+Prerequisite: ECON-101; ECON-155 BUSN-155 or MATH-112; 200-level Economics or Business course recommended.
+Open to Junior and Senior Business majors and all Sophomore and First-Year students.

 ECON 306 Intermediate Macroeconomics This course introduces the major schools of thought in macroeconomics theory, including the Classical, Keynesian, Monetarist, New Classical, and New Keynesian models.
 Topics covered include: the determinants of long-run economic growth; IS-LM framework and aggregate demand and supply framework in both closed and open economies; the short run fluctuation of the economy; the influence of monetary, fiscal, and exchange rate policy; and alternative theories about aggregate supply.
-Students are encouraged to take a 200 level Economics or Business course before taking ECON 306 though it is not a requirement.Prerequisite: Take ECON-101; Take ECON-155 BUSN-155 or MATH-112; 200-level Economics or Business course recommended.
-Restricted to Economics and Business majors
+Students are encouraged to take a 200 level Economics or Business course before taking ECON 306 though it is not a requirement.Prerequisite: ECON-101; ECON-155 BUSN-155 or MATH-112; 200-level Economics or Business course recommended.
+Open to Junior and Senior Business majors and all Sophomore and First-Year students.

 ECON 360 Econometrics A course that focuses on econometric theory and practice.
 Topics covered include the classical regression model, serial correlation, and time series estimation.
 In this computer lab based course, students will apply econometric techniques to economic questions and issues.
-Prerequisite: ECON/BUSN-160 or MATH-260 or 261 and ECON-305 or ECON-306 Open ECON & BUSN majors only or Instructor Permission
+Prerequisite: ECON/BUSN-160 or MATH-260 or 261 and ECON-305 or ECON-306 Open to Junior and Senior Economics and Business majors and all Sophomores and First-Year students.